babadofar/MyOwnRepo/article.md

 ````

+## Wrapping it up
-This has been a short dive into how to setup Logstash and Kibana with Found by Elastic.
+This has been a short dive into Logstash and Kibana with Found by Elastic.
 The recent changes done in order to support the Shield plugin for Elasticsearch, Logstash and Kibana, make it very easy to use the secure features of Found by Elastic.
 In the next post we will look into feeding logs from IIS into Elasticsearch via Logstash, and visualizing the most used query terms in Kibana.